Kenya, Tanzania and Uganda mount joint Afcon bid

 "This national effort will encompass the rebuilding of the national men's team and women's team," the statement added.

-The four bids now have until 23 May to submit final official plans before inspection visits in June and July.
+The four bids now have until 23 May to submit their final official plans ahead of inspection visits in June and July.

 Caf is yet to make a decision on who will host the 2025 Afcon, having stripped Guinea of the right in October due to insufficient preparation.